 The Banneker-Douglass Museum, named for Benjamin Banneker and Frederick Douglass, was dedicated on February 24, 1984.
-The original museum was housed within the former Mount Moriah African Methodist Episcopal Church in the heart of historic Annapolis.
+The original museum was housed within the former Mount Moriah African Methodist Episcopal Church in the heart of historic Annapolis–constructed in 1874 by a congregation of free African Americans whose roots go back to 1799.
 The Victorian-Gothic structure was included in the Annapolis Historic District in 1971 and placed on the National Register of Historic Places in 1973.
 Thanks to a community-led effort to transform the former Mt.
 Moriah AME Church building into a museum, the BDM opened on February 24, 1984.
 In light of this legacy, the BDM focuses on a community-based approach to building collections and exhibition and in providing tours, public programs, and other services.

 Who is Benjamin Banneker?

 Free-born on a tobacco farm in Baltimore County, MD, Banneker was the first African American man of science and mathematics.
 Among his scientific achievements are crafting the first wooden striking clock in America, writing several widely popular almanacs, and assisting with surveying Washington, D.C.

 Banneker also protested against slavery.
 In a bold 1791 letter to Thomas Jefferson, Banneker compared the righteous fight for freedom by the Colonists to the plight of the enslaved person in America.
 Since Jefferson’s response seemed to acknowledge Banneker’s reasoning, he wisely published their correspondence in one of his almanacs.
 In later life, he kept a detailed journal of his nature studies, especially his examination of bees.